HowestX/howestx-docs/final.md

 ### edX architecture

 The architecture of edX is very complex.
 To give you a rough idea, in the codebase you can find Python, Ruby, node.js and Java sources.
-Here, we will take a quick look at the edX Platform architecture, and took a quick look at how edX is expected to be used.
+Here, we will take a quick look at the edX Platform architecture, and take a quick look at how edX is expected to be used.

 #### Named releases
 Because the edX platform evolves at a rapid pace, "named releases" have been created.
 These are LTS-versions, comparable to how Ubuntu works.
 Upgrade paths will be made available between two named releases.
 It made sense to start working on the latest named release, since it's stable with a lot of support available.
-And it improves the maintainabiliy (since we'll no longer hav eto upgrade every day).
+And it improves the maintainabiliy (since we'll no longer have to upgrade every day).

 The first named release was `Aspen`.
 The current one is `Birch`.
 It was released quite recently, on februari 24 2015.
 The next one will be `Cypress`.